New convergence analysis of a primal-dual algorithm with large stepsizes: Abstract

 \section{Abstract}

-We consider a primal-dual algorithm for minimizing $f(\vx)+h(\vA\vx)$ with differentiable $f$.
-The primal-dual algorithm has two names in literature: Primal-Dual Fixed-Point algorithm based on the Proximity Operator (PDFP$^2$O) and Proximal Alternating Predictor-Corrector (PAPC).
-In this paper, we extend it to solve $f(\vx)+h\square l(\vA\vx)$ with differentiable $l^*$ and prove its convergence under a weak condition (i.e., under a large dual stepsize).
+We consider a primal-dual algorithm for minimizing $f(\vx)+h\square l(\vA\vx)$ with Fr\'echet differentiable $f$ and $l^*$.
+This primal-dual algorithm has two names in literature: Primal-Dual Fixed-Point algorithm based on the Proximity Operator (PDFP$^2$O) and Proximal Alternating Predictor-Corrector (PAPC).
+In this paper, we prove its convergence under a weaker condition on the stepsizes than existing ones.
 With additional assumptions, we show its linear convergence.
-In addition, we show that this condition is optimal and can not be weaken.
-This result recovers the recent proposed positive-indefinite linearized augmented Lagrangian method.
+In addition, we show that this condition (the upper bound of the stepsize) is tight and can not be weakened.
+This result also recovers a recently proposed positive-indefinite linearized augmented Lagrangian method.
+In addition, we apply this result to a decentralized consensus algorithm PG-EXTRA and derive the weakest convergence condition.

-Then we consider the application of this primal-dual algorithm in decentralized consensus optimization.
-We show that EXact firsT-ordeR Algorithm (EXTRA) and Proximal Gradient-EXTRA (PG-EXTRA) can be consider as the primal-dual algorithm applied on a problem in the form of $h\square l(A\vx)$.
-Then, the optimal upper bound of the stepsize for EXTRA/PG-EXTRA is derived.
-It is larger than the existing work on EXTRA/PG-EXTRA.
-Furthermore, for the case with strongly convex functions, we proved linear convergence under the same condition for the stepsize.